Public Liability Insurance Spain

 Unsure Which Liability Insurance You Need?

-Many businesses require both public liability and professional liability insurance to achieve complete protection.
+Many businesses require both public liability and professional indemnity insurance to achieve complete protection.

 Is Public Liability Insurance Mandatory in Spain?